Listen to the article

 - Smart homes.
 Appliances are connected to the internet and controlled remotely.
 They include coffee makers, garage doors, and cookers, among others.

-- Agriculture.
-Smart farms powered by IoT enable farmers to check the soil quality, regulate water consumption in irrigation systems, or monitor the health of livestock.
+- Smart farms powered by IoT enable farmers to check the soil quality, regulate water consumption in irrigation systems, or monitor the health of livestock.

 - Energy grids.
 Equipment in smart grids is installed with sensors to collect data.